-- 1. Several lines above line 2, enter a subtotal of all interest listed on line 1. - Below the subtotal enter "U.S. Savings Bond Interest Previously Reported" and enter amounts previously reported or interest accrued before you received the bond. - 3.
+- Below the subtotal enter "U.S. Savings Bond Interest Previously Reported" and enter amounts previously reported or interest accrued before you received the bond. - 3.
 Subtract these amounts from the subtotal and enter the result on line 2.

 Example 1.
 Your parents bought U.S. savings bonds for you when you were a child.
 The bonds were issued in your name, and the interest on the bonds was reported each year as it accrued.
 (See Choice to report interest each year under U.S. Savings Bonds, earlier.)